Table of Contents

 Smartphones will become people’s connection to everything: home, office, car, city, etc. Key players like Ubuntu presented absolutely outstanding IOT products, which I am sure inspired others to work towards that direction.

-IBM invested $3 billion in its IoT business unit.
-Samsung declared its commitment to connecting everything it sells by 2020.
 IoT really changes our lives, making it more convenient, allowing us to control everything we want with our smartphone.
 A good example is Smart luggage: you can control your luggage location with a mobile app, you can put a password using your app or use your fingerprint, you can even charge your phone connecting it to your luggage.
 More and more devices are becoming connected, and people love more and more the idea of smarter homes, smarter cars, smarter everything.

 Authentication – death of the password.
 For at least 10 years, operators and major Internet players have tried to agree and establish standards for single identity and authentication.
 So far the most successful initiatives have been social sign-in by Facebook followed by Google, Twitter, and LinkedIn.
 Many people thought biometrics would be the solution.
 We noticed a lot of exciting activity in this space.
 A few of the best examples include DDS Inc., GSMA Mobile Connect, Intercede, OneVisage, EyeVerify, FusionPipe, and FaceOn.